 Just like any other lawyer, both a defence lawyer and a prosecutor need to have a four-year undergrad degree, and three years of law school to get a Juris Doctor Degree.
 Both need to pass the bar examination to start their practice in Court.

 However, their differences start with their activities in Court.
 The side they choose in a legal courtroom activity defines their type.

 A prosecutor’s job is to accumulate evidence and a strong case against the defendant to prove the crime.
 However, a criminal defence lawyer does the exact opposite.
 A defence lawyer’s job is to gather all possible evidence in favour of the defendant.

 The lawyer represents the alleged criminal and works to present a strong case to clear all the allegations.

 One of the major differences between the two types of lawyers is in the sector they work in.
 A prosecutor is allowed to work in criminal cases only.

 However, a defence lawyer can work in both criminal and civil cases.
 In civil cases, a plaintiff can file a case against a defendant.
-A criminal defence lawyer can represent the defendant in such civil manners as well.
+A criminal defence lawyer can represent the defendant in such a civil manner as well.

 A district lawyer appoints a prosecutor.
 Prosecutors represent the office of a district lawyer, where the public money funds the office.

-For criminal defence lawyers, they can be either public or private lawyers.
+Criminal defence lawyers can be either public or private lawyers.
 A public defence lawyer is appointed by the Court, whereas the defendant cannot pay private criminal defence lawyer fees.